fedden/poker_ai/README.md

 │   ├── games      # Implementations of poker games as node based objects that │   │              # can be traversed in a depth-first recursive manner.
 │   ├── poker      # WIP general code for managing a hand of poker.
+│   ├── terminal   # Code to play against the AI from your console.
 │   └── utils      # Utility code like seed setting.
 ├── research       # A directory for research/development scripts
 │                  # to help formulate understanding and ideas.